Hideki Tojo: Arrest, trial, and execution

-After Japan's unconditional surrender in 1945, U.S. general Douglas MacArthur ordered the arrest of forty individuals suspected of war crimes, including Tojo.
-Five American GIs were sent to serve the arrest warrant.
+After Japan's unconditional surrender in 1945, U.S. general Douglas MacArthur ordered the arrest of 43 individuals suspected of war crimes, including Tojo.
 As American soldiers surrounded Tojo's house on September 11, he shot himself in the chest with a pistol, but missed his heart.
-As a result of this experience, the Army had medical personnel present during the later arrests of other accused Japanese war criminals, such as Shigetarō Shimada.

 As he bled, Tojo began to talk, and two Japanese reporters recorded his words: "I am very sorry it is taking me so long to die.
 The Greater East Asia War was justified and righteous.
 I am very sorry for the nation and all the races of the Greater Asiatic powers.
 I wait for the righteous judgment of history.
 I wished to commit suicide but sometimes that fails."

 After recovering from his injuries, Tojo was moved to Sugamo Prison.
-While there, he received a new set of dentures, made by an American dentist, into which the phrase "Remember Pearl Harbor" had been secretly drilled in Morse code.
-The dentist ground away the message three months later.

 Tojo was tried by the International Military Tribunal for the Far East for war crimes and found guilty of, among other actions, waging wars of aggression; war in violation of international law; unprovoked or aggressive war against various nations; and ordering, authorizing, and permitting inhumane treatment of prisoners of war.

-Crimes committed by Imperial Japan were responsible for the deaths of millions (some estimate between 3 million and 14 million) of civilians and prisoners of war through massacre, human experimentation, starvation, and forced labor that was either directly perpetrated or condoned by the Japanese military and government with a significant portion of them occurring during Tojo's rule of the military.
-One source attributes 5 million civilian deaths to Tojo's rule of the military.
+Crimes committed by the Empire of Japan were responsible for the deaths of millions (approximately 3 million according to historian R. J. Rummel) of civilians and prisoners of war through massacres, human experimentation, starvation, and forced labor that was either directly perpetrated or condoned by the Japanese military and government with a significant portion of them occurring during Tojo's rule of the military.

-Hideki Tojo accepted full responsibility for his actions during the war, and made this speech:
+Tojo accepted full responsibility for his actions during the war and made this speech: